ruanyf/webpack-demos/README.md

 };
 ```

-Now you can invoke Webpack without any arguments.
+After having `webpack.config.js`, you can invoke Webpack without any arguments.

 ```bash
 $ webpack
 ```

-There are some command line options you should know.
+Some command-line options you should know.

 - `webpack` – for building once for development
 - `webpack -p` – for building once for production (minification)